 “How so?
-Confess fully or not at all, for a partial account is tantamount is merely another lie.”
+Confess fully or not at all, for a partial account is tantamount to another lie.”

-“I told the arch-lector that I arrived after the fall of the city, and so Duke Guidobaldo knew nothing of the holy edict ordering peace among the living until the war against the vampires was won.
+“I told the arch-lector that I arrived after the fall of the city, and so Duke Guidobaldo knew nothing of the holy edict ordering peace.
 That was my greatest lie, for I had arrived at Trantio two days before the assault.
 The Duke promised me the reward of high office to buy my silence.
-More than that, I was to mislead the arch-lector so that it would appear the duke had completed his war before the inconvenient edict was shown to him.
+More than that, I promised to mislead the arch-lector so that it would appear the duke had completed his war before the inconvenient edict was shown to him.
 That way, Duke Guidobaldo could regretfully explain that he had received the edict to late, through no fault of his own.”

 This is the sin that makes him ashamed to wear his robes of office, thought Bernado.
 When he looked at Erkhart, however, he could see there was yet more to know.
 He decided not to press his penitant further, for the man’s agony was plain enough, and it was merely a matter of waiting.

 “Even as I took up residence in the palace it became plain that my sin had spawned more evil in its wake.
 When I asked what had become of Lector Silvestro, I was met first by silence, then later by the story of a mob who burst into the palace to murder him for being the friend of, and counsellor to, Prince Girenzo.
-But although there were plentiful signs of disturbance in the palace, and all of worth had been taken, I never found any of Silvestro’s servants who had been present that day to witness the event.
-I cannot say what was done, but I wondered just who had goaded the mysterious mob to murder a priest of Morr, when all would surely know they were damned for doing so.
+But although there were plentiful signs of disturbance in the palace, and everything of value had been stolen, I never found any of Silvestro’s servants who had been present that day to witness the event.
+I cannot say what was done, but I wondered just who could possibly have goaded the mysterious mob to murder a priest of Morr, when all would surely know they were damned for doing so.

 “But worse, much worse, was yet to come.
 I had suspicion enough to be concerned, and yet I did nothing to prevent it.
 My sins were multiplying and I was becoming crushed under the weight of them.
-Although I had allowed my silence to be bought, another priest-emissary, Father Franco de Pistoni, was of course carrying the edict to Prince Girenzo of Trantio: the arch-lector had sent priests with letters to every Tilean prince and ruler.
-Father Franco, of course, had been unable to enter the city because of the besieging Pavonan army, and he also knew, of course, that I had arrived before Duke Guidobaldo ordered the assault.
+Although I had allowed my silence to be bought, another priest-emissary, Father Franco de Pistoni, had of course been carrying the edict to Prince Girenzo of Trantio: the arch-lector had sent priests with letters to every Tilean prince and ruler.
+Father Franco had been unable to enter the city because of the besieging Pavonan army, and must surely have known that I too had arrived before Duke Guidobaldo ordered the assault.
 I was afraid he might return to the arch-lector to reveal the truth, and in my weakness, I expressed this fear to the duke.”

 Bernado was beginning to comprehend the full horror of what had been done, and yet he still hoped that it might not be true.
 “I heard that Father Franco was killed by brigands, a party of Compagnia del Sole soldiers fleeing from the Battle of the Princes, who were later killed by Pavonan soldiers for their crime.”